 As content marketing is a fairly new concentration in the broader business school environment, most hiring managers will consider degrees in marketing, communications, writing, and/or digital media.
 Roughly 60 percent of job postings for content marketing managers expect an undergraduate degree.
 If that doesn’t match your resume, don’t lose hope.
 There are plenty of affordable university programs, online courses, and professional certifications to spruce up that CV.

 Folks just starting in marketing will want to consider an undergraduate program geared at digital marketing specifically.
 Most business schools have adapted their marketing programs to focus on the digital landscape.

 There are also plenty of good online options, and it’s well worth putting in a little research to find the best fit.
 To save you some time, here are three highly recommended online degree options for prospective content marketers:

 - Arizona State University: This is an online Bachelor of Arts in mass communication and media studies, which is designed to align marketing communications with the changing nature of media.
 Tuition is $555 per credit hour.

 - Appalachian State University: This BA in advertising communications is extremely affordable, coming in at $224 per credit hour.
-The primary focus is how to adapt one’s communications methods to the modern digital world.
+The primary focus is how to adapt one’s communication methods to the modern digital world.